meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 turned to an outdated web.archive.org capture from 2016.
 And then they didn't bother to inform the readers of this in any way.

-Suggesting RMS to be intolerant is strange.
+Suggesting that RMS is intolerant is strange.
 If anything, he seems to be *too* tolerant.
 Implying that RMS is hateful is just ridiculous.

 I only looked into some of the open letter's contents in depth and can't comment on the